 Five cadets were killed on the battlefield, and five were mortally wounded.
 On May 15th, VMI remembers the ten cadets who lost their lives.
 The public commemoration ceremony includes a formation on the parade grounds followed by a floral tribute, a three-volley salute, and a march along Letcher Avenue.
 A vivid canvas mural of the battle hangs in Jackson Memorial Hall.

 Anniversary of Hunter’s Raid

-Two weeks after the Battle of New Market, Union Gen David Hunter began his infamous march of destruction through the Shenandoah Valley.
-His goal?
-To destroy industrial sites and transportation infrastructure in Staunton, Lynchburg, and Charlottesville.
+Two weeks after the Battle of New Market, Union General David Hunter began his infamous march of destruction through the Shenandoah Valley.
+His goal was to destroy industrial sites and transportation infrastructure in Staunton, Lynchburg, and Charlottesville.
 The Civil War Trail traces Hunter’s route.

 On June 10, 1864, Hunter’s forces and Confederate cavalrymen skirmished near tiny Brownsburg.
 The Confederates retreated south to Lexington, and Hunter soon followed.
 The next day, 18,000 Union infantry and artillery forces lined the Maury River across from Jordan’s Point, just north of downtown Lexington.
 The historic marker here describes the standoff between 1,500 Confederate soldiers and the imposing Union force.

 Before retreating further south, the rebels burned the bridge leading into town.
 The bridge’s abutments are still visible today.
 Hunter shelled the city and his troops crossed the river in the late afternoon.
 His men ransacked and burned VMI.
 Classrooms at Washington College, later renamed Washington & Lee, were pillaged.
 During the four-day occupation, the Federal troops helped themselves to food and supplies at local homes.